flammie/flammie.github.io/google-reviews-fails.markdown

 # Google (Maps) Reviews are **not** trustworthy

+*TLDR: there's a business of manufacturing fake 5 star reviews, google lets restaurant owners delete negative reviews and it is illegal in Germany to give negative reviews, and therefore Google reviews are useless.*

 A lot of people, myself included, use google maps and their ratings to decide where to go, which restaurants and bars are good and safe, which tourist attractions are worth visiting and so on and so forth.
 However, Google is a